chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

     # If method = file
-    set list of input files                            = particles.input end
+    set list of input files                            = particles.input

+    # Box removal
+    set remove particles                               = false
+    set removal box points coordinates                 = 0., 0., 0.: 1., 1., 1.
+  end

-The ``insertion method`` parameter chooses the type of insertion.
-Acceptable choices are ``volume``, ``plane``, ``list`` and ``file``.
-Different insertion method can share the same parameter.
+The ``insertion method`` parameter defines insertion type, where choices are: ``volume``, ``plane``, ``list`` and ``file``.
+Different insertion methods can share the same parameter.
+In order to simplify the explanation on those parameters, they are introduced in each method with their specificities.

-* The ``insertion frequency`` parameter defines the frequency of insertion.
-For example, if the ``insertion frequency`` is set equal to 10000, the iterations 1, 10001, 20001, ... will be defined as insertion steps.
-The ``insertion frequency`` should be selected adequately depending on the insertion method.
-For ``volume`` it should be large, so that the inserted particles at the previous insertion step have enough time to leave the insertion box for the next insertion step, otherwise large overlap may occur which leads to a large velocity of particles.
-For the ``plane`` method, it should be small so that particles are being inserted as soon as a cell is empty.

-* The ``insertion maximum offset`` and ``insertion prn seed`` parameters defines the random offset values to the initial positions of particles during a ``volume`` and ``plane`` insertion.
-The ``insertion maximum offset`` parameter defines the maximum value for an offset.
-The ``insertion prn seed`` parameter defines the pseudo-random number (PRN) with which offset values are getting generated.

-* The ``removal box points coordinates`` parameter defines a removal box where particles will be removed from the triangulation just before the insertion of new particles.
-This assures that there is no excessive overlap between new and previously inserted particles.
-If the ``remove particles`` parameter is set to ``false`` particle removal will not be performed.

 -------
 Volume
 -------
 The ``volume`` insertion method uses an insertion box where particles will be inserted.
+The box can inserts particles in a structured manner or in a random manner according to the  ``insertion maximum offset`` and ``insertion prn seed`` settings.

+* ``insertion frequency`` defines the frequency of the insertion of particles in the box.
+For example, if the ``insertion frequency`` is set to 10000, the iterations 1, 10001, 20001, ... will be defined as insertion steps.
+The frequency should be large, so that the inserted particles at the previous insertion step have enough time to leave the insertion box for the next insertion step, otherwise large overlap may occur which leads to a large velocity of particles.

-The insertion locations of particles are randomly selected if the ``insertion maximum offset`` is not equal to zero, otherwise, the particles will perfectly aligns with the x, y and z directions.
+* ``insertion maximum offset`` defines the maximum value of the offset in relation to the structured discrete positions in the box.
+The insertion locations of particles are randomly selected if the offset is not equal to zero, otherwise, the particles will perfectly aligns along the x, y and z directions.

+* ``insertion prn seed`` seeds the pseudo-random number (PRN) generator.
+It defines the starting value from which the offset values are generated.

-* The ``inserted number of particles at each time step`` defines the desired number of particles to be inserted at each insertion step.
-If the insertion box is not adequately large to insert ``inserted number of particles at each time step`` particles with the defined arrangement (initial distance between the inserted particles), Lethe prints a warning and inserts the maximum number of particles that fit inside the insertion box at each insertion step.
+* ``inserted number of particles at each time step`` defines the desired number of particles to be inserted at each insertion step.
+If the insertion box is not adequately large to insert this number of particles with the defined arrangement (initial distance between the inserted particles), the maximum number of particles that fit inside the insertion box at each insertion step are inserted and a warning is displayed.

-* The ``insertion box points coordinates`` parameter defines the insertion box dimensions using two points: ``x1, y1, z1 : x2, y2, z2``.
-It is the same principle has what is being done for the `CFD <https://chaos-polymtl.github.io/lethe/documentation/parameters/cfd/mesh.html>`_ triangulation.
+* ``insertion box points coordinates`` defines the insertion box dimensions using two points: ``x1, y1, z1 : x2, y2, z2``.
+It is based on the same principle as for the rectangular mesh `CFD <../../parameters/cfd/mesh.html>`_ triangulation.

 .. note::
-    We recommend that the defined insertion box have at least a distance of :math:`{d^{max}_p}` (maximum diameter of particles) from the triangulation boundaries.
+    We recommend that the defined insertion box has at least a distance of :math:`{d^{max}_p}` (maximum diameter of particles) from the triangulation boundaries.
 Otherwise, particles may have an overlap with the triangulation walls in the insertion.

-* The ``insertion order of direction`` parameter defines the directions of insertion.
+* ``insertion direction sequence`` defines the sequence of directions of insertion in the box.
 For example, if the parameter is equal to ``0, 1, 2``, the particles are inserted in priority in the x, in y, and then in z directions.
 This is the default configuration.
 This is useful to specify the insertion directions to cover a specific area of the insertion box with the first and second direction parameters.

-* The ``initial velocity`` determine the initial translational velocity (in :math:`\frac{m}{s}`) at which particles are inserted in the x, y, and z directions.

-* The ``initial angular velocity`` determine the initial rotational velocity (in :math:`\frac{rad}{s}`) at which particles are inserted in the x, y, and z directions.

 .. note::
-    Since the ``insertion info`` subsection is valid for all particle types, by using ``velocity x``, ``velocity y``, ``velocity z``, ``omega x``, ``omega y``, or ``omega z``, the given condition is applied to all particles, indistinctively.
+    Since the ``insertion info`` subsection is valid for all particle types, by using ``initial velocity`` or ``initial angular velocity`` the given conditions are applied to all particles, regardless of the type.

-* The ``insertion distance threshold`` parameter determines the initial distance between the particles in the insertion box.
+* ``insertion distance threshold`` determines the initial distance between the particles in the insertion box.
 As a result, it must be larger than 1 to avoid any initial collision between the inserted particles.

 The distance between the inserted particles is equal to: